 In an ideal world, every lead that clicks on our Facebook lead form (and completes it!) will be a likely candidate to eventually become a customer.

-Sometimes that’s not the case, however, which is why the Conversion Leads Optimization delivery option was rolled out.
+Sometimes, that’s not the case, which is why the Conversion Leads was rolled out.

-In order to show your ad to higher-quality potential leads, Facebook gathers data about existing customers that you already have.
+In order to show your ad to higher-quality potential leads, Facebook gathers data about your existing customers.
 If you can show them the audience segments already working with you, they can take that and run with it.

 Facebook is able to do this by using the Facebook Conversion API (CAPI) integration with your CRM.
-Facebook’s CAPI will get information about conversions and your customers from your databases, allowing them to get core information about what high-quality leads and customers look like without cookie-based tracking.
-This has become increasingly important since the roll-out of iOS 14.5, and it’s a crucial part of getting the info needed to deliver ads to higher quality leads.
+Facebook’s CAPI will get information about conversions and your customers from your databases, allowing them to get core information about what high-quality leads and customers look like without cookie-based tracking

 Facebook is then able to take that information about your customers, show your ad to users who are most similar to the target audience, and then learn more through machine learning about who is most likely to convert.
 Over time, they can offer improved ad delivery to maximize conversion quality.

-In order to use the Conversion Leads Optimization ad delivery option, therefore, you must integrate your CRM with Facebook Conversions API.
+So to use the Conversion Leads (Facebook Lead Ads combined), you must integrate your CRM with Facebook Conversions API.

 When to choose Conversion Leads Optimization vs. Facebook Lead Ads